To print: Select File and then Print from your browser's menu

 The American Diabetes Association recommends the following schedule for medical tests:

 Blood pressure: Every visit.
-The AACE, in conjunction with the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of Blood Pressure suggests a blood pressure of no more than 120 over 75–80 mm Hg.
+The AACE suggests a blood pressure of less than 130 over 80–80 mm Hg.

 Microalbuminuria (measures kidney function): Once a year.
 People with Type 1 diabetes are tested about five years after diagnosis, whereas those with Type 2 diabetes are tested immediately upon diagnosis, since they may already have had diabetes for some time.

-Dilated eye exam: Once a year, within three to five years of diagnosis for people with Type 1 diabetes and upon diagnosis for people with Type 2 diabetes.
+Dilated eye exam: Once a year, within five years of diagnosis for people with Type 1 diabetes and upon diagnosis for people with Type 2 diabetes.